 2 drops food coloring

 Combine the flour and salt in a large bowl.
 Add the water, oil, and food coloring, stirring to combine.
 Knead the dough on a mat or baking sheet until everything is combined.
-Add a bit more flour if the dough is still a little wet.
+Add a bit more flour if the dough is still a little wet (I ended up adding a generous extra 1/4 cup).
 Final step?
 Play!